 Tolerance is a condition where Celexa stops working and for a significant number of persons, long-term antidepressant use will not provide relief of their symptoms.13,14

-If in fact a serotonin deficiency exists, there are many ways to alleviate a serotonin deficiency that are non-pharmacological.
+Please remember that if, in fact, a serotonin deficiency does exist, there are many ways to alleviate a serotonin deficiency that are non-pharmacological.
 37

 Do SSRIs like Celexa work for Major Depressive Disorder?